BrunoHernandez/aiven_exercise/README.md

     application.properties

-The configuration values are hardcoded to more or less arbitrary values, except for the "bootstrap.servers" (introduce URL of Aiven service) and the security
-settings: location of truststore, location of keystore and passwords.
+Change the values for "bootstrap.servers" (introduce URL of Aiven service) and the security settings: location of truststore, location of keystore and passwords.

+The database connection capability is configured by editing the file:

+    postgresql.properties

+Change the values for jdbc.url to your service's URL, also the rest of security related values such as user, password and sslrootcert (path).

+Otherwise, the configuration values are hardcoded to more or less arbitrary values.

 TODO: This installation could be secured by a private key and the passwords should be encrypted.